4440 HAPPY VALLEY ROAD, VICTORIA BC V9C 3Z3

 FIRESMART MET LOGO

 The District of Metchosin encompasses 17,396 acres of varying terrain and over 2,000 acres of foreshore.
-This very rural community is home to 5,000 residents, four schools, a Federal prison, three military bases, several fuel marinas and a First Nations Reserve.
+This very rural community is home to 5,000 residents, four schools, a Federal prison, three military bases, and several fuel marinas.

 All fire calls are dispatched through the CRD Fire Dispatch centre in Langford.
 All volunteers are required to carry pagers, supplied to them by the Fire Department, for notification purposes.
 When an emergency arises, volunteers are to respond directly to the fire station for response.